lamba92/kotlinx.document.store/README.md

-# kotlinx.document.store
+# Kotlin Multiplatform Embedded NoSql Document Database

-A Kotlin Multiplatform embedded nosql document database. kotlinx.document.store is an abstraction on top of platform-specific key-value stores like RocksDB, MVStore, etc. It provides a simple API to store and retrieve documents.
+Kotlinx.document.store is an abstraction on top of platform-specific key-value stores like RocksDB, MVStore, etc. It provides a simple API to store and retrieve JSON documents.

 ## Features